The log press isn’t a shoulder exercise. It’s a full-body event disguised as an overhead lift.

 How to Train for a Bigger Log

-Improving the log requires targeted work:
+Improving the log takes targeted work:

 - Log cleans (skill)